PeterLuschny/Fast-Factorial-Functions/README.md

 Additionally you can find

-* a small database of factorial algorithm which let you quickly find the most appropriate version for your needs.
+* a small database of factorial algorithms which let you quickly find the most appropriate version for your needs.

 * An efficient sieve of Eratosthenes implemented in an object-oriented way.